Redesigning Delivery Hero's Global Loyalty Program

 Validating the Problem

-Rather than jumping straight into redesigning the UI, I wanted to understand where the breakdown was actually happening.
+Rather than jumping straight into redesigning the UI after learning these problems from the regional team, we tried to gather more data points so that we can breakdown what was actually happening.
 We looked at the problem from several angles:

-We conducted rider surveys across multiple markets to evaluate how well riders understood the loyalty program.
-While most riders recognized the value of the program, many struggled to clearly understand tier progression, benefit eligibility, and what actions were required to reach the next tier.
+In the multi-market surveys, while most riders recognized the value of the program, many struggled to clearly understand tier progression, benefit eligibility, and what actions were required to reach the next tier.
 The results indicated that improving benefit visibility and progress clarity would play a key role in increasing rider motivation and engagement with the program.

 First Iterations